Covid-19 Support for Business

 Please contact Kristel Miller firstname.lastname@example.org who can discuss your needs.

 Information and knowledge

-Ulster University Business School are running a number of webinars, more information on the next webinar soon.
+Ulster University Business School are running a number of webinars.
+We will publish more information on the next webinar soon.
 In the meantime you can listen back to our previous webinar on:

-Ulster University Business School's Economic Policy Centre provide regular updates on the imact of Covid-19 on the local economy.
+Ulster University Business School's Economic Policy Centre provide regular updates on the impact of Covid-19 on the local economy: